JayChauhan3/lifepilot/capstone.md

 The agents utilize a suite of custom and integrated tools to interact with data and the outside world:

-*   `Google Gemini Flash Lite`: The high-speed cognitive engine powering the reasoning capabilities of all agents.
-*   `Pinecone Vector DB`: Provides low-latency semantic search, allowing agents to "remember" and retrieve relevant past conversations.
+The agents utilize a suite of custom and integrated tools to interact with data and the outside world:

-*   `WebSearchTool`: Enables agents to browse the live internet for research, validation, and gathering external context.
+*   `WebSearchTool` (**Context Retrieval Engine**): Enables agents to browse the live internet for research, validation, and gathering external context to ensure plans are grounded in reality.
-*   `CalendarTool`: Allows the system to understand time constraints and schedule tasks effectively within the user's real-world timeline.
+*   `CalendarTool` (**Time Management Engine**): Allows the system to understand temporal constraints, manage the user's real-world timeline, and schedule tasks effectively.
-*   `MongoDB Atlas`: The persistent storage layer for structured user data (tasks, routines, user profiles).
+*   `PythonExecutionTool` (**Computational Logic Unit**): A sandboxed environment for agents to execute complex scheduling algorithms and data processing, ensuring plans are mathematically optimized.

 **Workflow**